huggingface/blog/deepspeed-to-fsdp-and-back.md

 # From DeepSpeed to FSDP and Back Again: How Interchangeable are the Frameworks?

-There are two popular implementations of the [ZeRO](https://arxiv.org/abs/1910.02054) algorithm in the community, one from [Microsoft (DeepSpeed)](https://github.com/microsoft/DeepSpeed) and the other from [PyTorch (Fully Sharded Data Parallelism, or FSDP as it will be referred to throughout the rest of this blog)](https://pytorch.org/docs/stable/fsdp.html).
-[Hugging Face Accelerate](https://github.com/huggingface/accelerate) exposes both these frameworks for the end users to train/tune their models, and as a result is upstreamed to the majority of the Hugging Face stack.
-This blog highlights some fundamental differences between these frameworks, and has been summarized into an official [concept guide](https://huggingface.co/docs/accelerate/v0.31.0/concept_guides/fsdp_and_deepspeed) so that end users can switch seamlessly between these frameworks.
+There are two popular implementations of the [Zero Redundancy Optimizer (ZeRO)](https://arxiv.org/abs/1910.02054) algorithm in the community, one from [Microsoft (DeepSpeed)](https://github.com/microsoft/DeepSpeed) and the other from [PyTorch Fully Sharded Data Parallelism, (FSDP)](https://pytorch.org/docs/stable/fsdp.html).
+[Hugging Face Accelerate](https://github.com/huggingface/accelerate) exposes both frameworks for the end users to train/tune their models, and as a result is upstreamed to the majority of the Hugging Face stack.

+This blog highlights some fundamental differences between these frameworks.

 ## Are FSDP and DeepSpeed Interchangeable?